gavanm/TivoBruteForce/README.md

 * You can speed up the submission by reducing the number of milliseconds the sketch pauses between each digit.
 I have tested down to 300 milliseconds - however you may start to receive errors in transmission.
 You should ensure the transmitter is reasonably close to the TiVo.
 Modify the number in the line `delay(500);` to reflect your desired value.
 * Increase the Serial speed.
 Find the line `Serial.begin(9600);` and change the number to `115200` giving you `Serial.begin(115200);`.
 In the Serial Monitor, change the speed (bottom right status bar) from `9600 baud` to `115200 baud`.
 Do not go higher than 115200.
 The Serial rate *MUST* match between the sketch code and the Serial Monitor.
+## Possible Enhancements (if I need to do this again)
+* Use a 4 Digit, 7 Segment Display for output.
+* Investigate lower delay times between digits.
+The lowest attempted value was 300 milliseconds.
+Perhaps make this configurable using microswitches.
+* Document the sketch used with the [MicroView](https://www.sparkfun.com/products/12923) for recording the current Passcode attempt.
+This was left out to provide the simplest solution for people.
+* Investigate using SSH direct to the TiVo to find if the Passcode is stored somewhere, or see if the [Network Remote Control](https://github.com/wmcbrine/tivoremote) is an option.
+* It would be lovely to determine some way of knowing when the Passcode works, however I don't believe the Tivo HD sends any IR signal out.
+One thought would be to look for colour changes in the screen however this would be complex to implement.